-The David Moyes era is a dark time for anyone associated with Manchester United.
+The David Moyes era is a dark time for anyone associated with Man United.

 He was earmarked as the most natural successor to Sir Alex Ferguson after being carefully handpicked by the man himself following his retirement at the end of the 2012/13 season.

-But what proceeded remains United’s worst Premier League season in history and established a period of chaos and instability after so many years of success.
+But what proceeded was an established a period of chaos and instability after so many years of success.

 And the warning signs were there from day one.